ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 For each entity in the contract (added, modified etc.), there should be a service defined in `./src/api/services`.
 Import `client` from apiClient file which has the base API URL defined already.
 Use existing services for reference.

+When reusing existing react components, import them from `./src/components/generic` or `./src/components/forms`.

 ## form widgets

 Each form widget should maintain its own local private state.
 When a value changes: